jhawkwind/factorio-SEinit/README.md

 - You must set `SELINUX=1` in the **config** file to have the init script change context into the **factorio_t** domain.
 - The policy expects you to have the INIT script, Factorio, and GLIBC-2.18 in either **/opt** or **/data**.
-If you put them anywhere else, you will need to modify **selinux/factorio.fc** and (of course) the **config** to tell it the new locations, and manually compilie and install the SELINUX policy modules.
+If you put them anywhere else, you will need to modify **selinux/factorio.fc** and (of course) the **config** to tell it the new locations, and manually compile and install the SELINUX policy modules.
 - File location format:
   * /opt (or /data)
     * /factorio/